jamesqquick/Build-A-Quiz-App-With-HTML-CSS-and-JavaScript/ReadMe.md

 - [How to Use the Fetch API](https://scotch.io/tutorials/how-to-use-the-javascript-fetch-api-to-get-data)
 - [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise_)

-## 11. Fetch API Questions from Open Trivia API
+## 11. Fetch API to Load Questions from Open Trivia API

 In this video, we will use Fetch to request a list of questions from the Open Trivia DB API.